shufflrr/userguide/src/presentations-file-sharing.md

 ## Steps

 There are many ways to share a deck.
-For one, click the down arrow next to the file name in the left navigation to see a share option.
+For one, click the three dots next to the file name in the left navigation to see a share option.

 ![How to share a presentation](img/presentations-howtoshare.png)